|

 Wear Your Love of Haleakalā NP

-Friends of Haleakalā branded shorts and hooded pull-overs are available for purchase via on-line seller bonfire.
+Friends of Haleakalā branded shirts and hooded pull-overs are available for purchase via on-line seller bonfire.
 Profits from the sale of these items help support the FHNP and our mission.
 These quality shirts sport a beautiful design of nēnē overlooking the Park, created by talented local artist and FHNP board member, Maggie Sutrov.
 They are available in several colors and styles and sizes.
 Purchase one for yourself, and maybe one for everyone on your holiday gift list.

 Order your now at https://www.bonfire.com/wear-your-love-of-haleakala-crater/